Table of Contents

 Can I use Vasa during pregnancy?

 No. It is contraindicated in pregnancy except at birth.
 It stimulates uterine contractions.

-In rats vasicine (5 and 10 mg/kg body weight) was administered intraperitoneally to groups of ten animals at various interval of pregnancy.
-On 1 to 7 days pregnancy, no anti-implantation effect but an abortifacient effect was observed after 7 days pregnancy.
+In rats, vasicine (5 and 10 mg/kg body weight) was administered intraperitoneally to groups of ten animals at a various interval of pregnancy.
+On 1 to 7 days of pregnancy, no anti-implantation effect but an abortifacient effect was observed after 7 days of pregnancy.